fbgoode/Dentist-appointment/README.md

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/e7eb70030ba882a484c1)

-Alternatively, the project may be downloaded from <a href="https://github.com/T-zemmari/Dentist-appointment/archive/main.zip">this link</a>.
+Alternatively, the project may be downloaded from <a href="https://github.com/fbgoode/reactdent-b/archive/refs/heads/develop.zip">this link</a>.
 You're welcome to borrow our code.

+To run it locally, you need to have installed node.js, sequelize-cli to perform database migrations and docker with docker-compose to easily deploy a MySQL server.
+Clone the repo and run:

+`npm i`

+`docker-compose up`

+`sequelize db:create`

+`sequelize db:migrate`

+`sequelize db:seed:all`

+`npm start`

 <br>